Aquasana AQ-RO-3.55 OptimH2O RO System Review – Want a Tasty Water with the Essential Minerals?

 Pros and Cons

-Remineralization neutralises the only negative to a reverse osmosis system.
+Remineralization neutralises the only negative to a RO system.

 Better PH balance leads to a better taste.